Last Updated on

 This was a fun project to do since I also learned how to deploy the project on the internet, and I quickly deployed it onto a free Heroku service to show it to the world.

-After that, I kept on building other projects like the Reddit clone, APIs and many client projects.
+After that, I kept on building other projects like the Reddit clone, APIs, and many client projects.
 It was great to see my hard work finally paid off and bringing fruits of my labor.
-I also started getting many job inquiries from many different companies for interviews.
+I also started getting many job inquiries from many different companies for interviews (because I was sharing my work on the internet).
 I even got a job offer later that year (which I declined.)

 Most of all, I was happy that this time I did not quit and now I have a valuable skill that allows me to build full-stack applications.
 If you are pumped up reading my Node journey, now let me give you some tips on how to learn Node JS efficiently.

 An efficient strategy for quickly learning Node JS

 Node is a huge topic and there is a lot to cover.
 You can spend years and years learning about it and will still feel you haven’t learned it enough.
 This is why you have to be smart with your learning goals.
 Instead of learning everything, there is about Node JS, take a small portion, and be the best at it.

 I had the goal to learn how to build a full-stack application with Node so that I can make social networks.
 I think you should also follow this path and learn how to quickly build a similar project.
 The fastest way to build a Node server is by using a framework called Express JS.